 Explaining Military, Law Enforcement and Intelligence Cooperation between Western States

 The thesis answers the question “Why does security cooperation occur between Western states?”.
 The basic answer is: “Because most state actors do not want their states to integrate”.
-Inasmuch, the thesis explores the idea that states might face an openness/security/autonomy policy trilemma.
-The thesis also develops a four-dimensional ontology of Western states, and presents some of the generative ‘mechanisms’ of military, law enforcement and intelligence cooperation between Western states.
+More specifically, the thesis develops a four-dimensional ontology of Western states, and presents some of the generative ‘mechanisms’ of military, law enforcement and intelligence cooperation between Western states.

 Primary: Dr. Javier Argomaniz

 Internal: Dr. Bernhard Blumenau

 In 2018–2019, Olivier is serving as an Academic Assistant at the College of Europe, Natolin campus.
 During his doctoral studies, he tutored International Relations at the University of St Andrews.
 Olivier has also conducted internships in Brussels (with The United States Mission to NATO and Transparency International) and in Paris (with the Jacques Delors Institute and the Institute of International and Strategic Relations).
 For a while, he was also a scuba instructor.

 In addition to his PhD in International Relations, which is almost completed, Olivier holds a M.Sc. in Social Research Methods from the University of Sussex, an M.A. in Interdisciplinary European Studies from the College of Europe, an M.Litt. in International Political Theory from the University of St Andrews, and a B.A. in International Relations, French and Journalism from Lehigh University.
 From 2015 to 2016, Olivier was a Visiting Researcher at Georgetown University.
 In 2005, he spent a semester studying the politics of the Middle East at the American University in Cairo.